Honister Slate Mine: 20th century

-Despite an enforced closure from 1943 to 1945 during the Second World War production continued through the 1950s and 1960s although Yew Crag mine closed in 1966 due to difficult roof conditions.
+Despite an enforced closure from 1943 to 1945 during the Second World War production continued through the 1950s and 1960s although Yew Crag mine closed at that time due to difficult roof conditions.

 Closure

-In 1981, after fifteen years of poor management, all the quarries of the Buttermere & Westmorland Green Slate Co.Ltd. were acquired by B.R.
-Moore and his father, R.D.Moore.
+In 1981, all the quarries of the Buttermere & Westmorland Green Slate Co.
+Ltd. were acquired by B. R. Moore and his father, R. D. Moore.
 The pair introduced a programme of improvement and a large amount of capital investment was undertaken.
 This included the installation of rail-borne EIM-Co Rockershovels, battery locomotives, improved rolling stock and increased specialist underground mechanisation and systems (the Moores were helped by their General Manager, Jim Peart, of Weardale mining - previously manager of the Burtree Pasture, Rookhope, and Stanhope Burn lead and fluorspar mines).
-It was the first use of such equipment in any underground Lake District quarry (the quarries had operated surface diesel locos from about 1930 to the late 1950s).

 In 1985 the Moore family sold the company and its quarries to Alfred McAlpine plc which also owned Penrhyn Quarry in Bethesda, North Wales.
-McAlpine used an earlier planning permission to open a new opencast (on the Dubbs side of Honister Crag), on the Honister Vein some 200 m from the Hopper Opencast (Kimberley Vein); which was then infilled with waste from the new workings.
+McAlpine used an earlier planning permission to open a new opencast (on the Dubbs side of Honister Crag), on the Honister Vein some 200 m from the Hopper Opencast (Kimberley Vein), which was then infilled with waste from the new workings.
 In 1989 McAlpine ceased operations at all the quarries.
 Only care and maintenance was undertaken.